huggingface/hub-docs/docs/hub/security-gpg.md

----
-title: Signing commits with GPG
+# Signing commits with GPG
----

-<h1>Signing commits with GPG</h1>

 `git` has an authentication layer to control who can push commits to a repo, but it does not authenticate the actual commit authors.